ioggstream/docker_dns/README.md

 resolution.

 To look up a container:
- - 'A' record query container's hostname with no TLD.
-Must be an exact match
- - 'A' record query an ID that will match a container with a docker inspect command with '.docker' as the TLD. eg: 0949efde23b.docker
+ - 'A' record query a container NAME that will match a container with a docker inspect command with '.d' as the TLD. eg: mysql_server1.d

 Install/Run
 -----------